tiago-sampaio-cordeiro/evo-gw/README.md

 # Evo-GW

-This is a project that will receive connections from evo, and will expose them to the PTRP main project.
+This is a project that will receive connections from evo and expose them to the main PTRP project.

 - [About](#About)